bloomberg/blazingmq/docs/docs/architecture/high_availability.md

-Addition of high availability support in BlazingMQ has undoubtedly improved BlazingMQ user experience and has helped provide uninterrupted service to users in case of transient issues in BlazingMQ backend, including network and hardware.
+Addition of high availability support in BlazingMQ has undoubtedly improved BlazingMQ user experience and has helped provide uninterrupted service to users in case of transient issues in BlazingMQ back-end, including network and hardware.
 Applications can rely on BlazingMQ to buffer and retry messages seamlessly.
 Additionally, BlazingMQ nodes can be restarted at any time without service interruption, which helps BlazingMQ maintainers during software